 JONATHAN HOWELL (Conference Manager)

 Jon Howell is the co-director of Sydney-based artist services company Rhythm Section.
-Rhythm Section specialises in publishing, artist management, tour bookings, publicity and promotion, and has strong connections in the Australian festival market.
+Rhythm Section specialises in artist management, tour bookings, publicity and promotion, and has strong connections in the Australian festival market.

 In his spare time Jon unwinds by reliving his youth by playing drums in blues bands.